Nov 11, 2021

 Business analysts and project managers

-Why start your software product development with a Discovery project?
+Why start your software product development with a discovery phase?

 Good question.
 Why do you need to roll out Discovery and engage so many people before you even start the development?
 Experience suggests that this is the way to save a ton of time and money and avoid painful mistakes.